Quantile Digest Functions¶

 performance and better accuracy at the tails,

-quantile digest supports more numeric types (bigint
+quantile digest supports more numeric types (bigint, double, real) and

 provides a maximum rank error guarantee, which ensures relative uniformity of precision